tlbravo/Windows-Laptops-Analysis/README.md

 # Windows-Laptops-Analysis

-My objective was to analyze and visualize laptops based on their different functionalities, price, and rating.
-I utilized this [dataset](https://www.kaggle.com/datasets/kanchana1990/best-buy-2024-windows-laptops?resource=download), comprised of 489 entries of Windows laptops from Best Buy in 2024.
+My objective was to analyze and visualize laptops based on their different functionalities, prices, and ratings.
+I utilized this [dataset](https://www.kaggle.com/datasets/kanchana1990/best-buy-2024-windows-laptops?resource=download), comprised of 489 entries of Windows laptops from Best Buy for 2024.

 ### Tools and Libraries Used
 * Pandas
-* Matplotlib
 * Plotly
 * Seaborn